moq-wg/moq-transport/draft-lcurley-moq-transport.md

 ## Relay Discovery and Failover

-TODO: This section shall cover aspects of relay failover and protocol interactions
+TODO: This section shall cover aspects of relay failover and protocol interactions.

 ## Restoring connections through relays

-TODO: This section shall cover reconnect considerations for clients when moving between the Relays
+TODO: This section shall cover reconnect considerations for clients when moving between the Relays.

 ## Congestion Response at Relays

 TODO: Refer to {{priority-congestion}}.
-Add details describe relays behavior when merging or splitting streams and interactions with congestion response.
+Add details to describe relay behavior when merging or splitting streams and interactions with congestion response.

 ## Relays (reorg)